DaveBenham/VenomModules/README.md

 ## MIX 4
 ![Mix 4 module image](./doc/Mix4.png)
-A compact polyphonic audio or CV mixer, attenuator, inverter, amplifier, and/or offset with optional hard or soft (saturation) clipping.
+A compact polyphonic audio or CV mixer, attenuator, inverter, amplifier, and/or offset with optional hard or soft (saturation) clipping and/or DC offset removal.

 ### Level knobs and inputs 1 - 4
 These knobs control the level of each of the input channels before they are summed to create the Mix.
 The exact behavior depends on the setting of the Mode button.
 Each input level knob may produce constant CV if the corresponding input is unpatched, depending on the mode.

 ### MIX level knob and output
 The MIX knob controls the level of the final mix after summing the 4 modified inputs.
 The behavior depends on the setting of the Mode button.
-The final result may be clipped, depending on the clip setting, before being sent to the MIX output.
+The final result may be clipped and/or have DC offset removed, depending on the clip and DC offset settings, before being sent to the MIX output.

 ### Polyphony
 The number of output polyphonic channels is normally determined by the maximum number of channels found across all four inputs.
 Monophonic inputs are replicated to match the number of output channels.
 But polyphonic inputs with fewer channels send 0V for any missing channels.